wzulfikar/lifelog/programming/git_workflow.md

 ##Gitflow Worlflow
 - Historical Branches

->Features should never interact directly with master.
+- Features should never interact directly with master.

+Once it's ready to ship, the release gets merged into master and tagged with a version number.
+In addition, it should be merged back into develop, which may have progressed since the release was initiated.

 ---

 References:
 - https://www.atlassian.com/git/tutorials/comparing-workflows/centralized-workflow